mario-goulart/fu/goodies/oe/README.md

   what-rprovides <provider>
     Show packages that provide <provider> in run time.

+buildstats <subcommand> <recipe> <task>
+  Short command: bs.
+Query the buildstats directory.

+  The BUILDSTATS_DIR environment variable can be used to indicate the path to the buildstatis directory.
+If it is not set, oe will use BUILDSTATS_BASE from the BitBake environment and will prompt you for the specific buildstats directory in case more than one exists.

+  Subcommands:

+  duration <recipe> <task>
+    Show the duration of task <task> for recipe <recipe>.

+  tasks <recipe>
+    Show tasks executed for recipe <recipe>.

+  rank <criteria> [<n>]
+    Rank tasks according to <criteria> (slowest, fastest).
+Show <n>
+    top items (if not provided, the top 20 items will be displayed).

 cd <place>
   Change directory to <place>.
 The available <place>s are: